 Puffy Hand Syndrome

-Some long-term intravenous drug users will get a swollen hand.
+Some long-term intravenous drug users will get a swollen hand after shooting up.
 It is usually the result of a skin infection and can range in severity.
 If left alone, the swelling may even become permanent.
 Puffy hand syndrome is estimated to only occur in 7-16% of intravenous drug users but may be more common with heroin users.3 If you start noticing signs of puffy hand syndrome, you should seek medical heroin addiction treatment immediately in order to quit and keep it from becoming permanent.

 Necrotizing fasciitis is a rare but life-threatening bacterial infection of the soft tissue.
 It looks like cellulitis but is accompanied by more severe symptoms like severe pain, fever, dizziness, and nausea.
 Surgery is often required to prevent the infection from spreading.2